mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 </html>
 ```
 It uses [Go html templates](https://golang.org/pkg/html/template/) to render the output.
 Notice the {{ .IPAddress }}.
 It is the IP address of *frontend* service.
 I did this on purpose to show you
 each of these services run on different nodes.
-As same as *backend* service, this service also needs Dockerfile to build the *docker image* :
+As same as *backend* service, this service also needs Dockerfile to build the *docker image*.
+Save these lines as Dockerfile :
 ```
 FROM ubuntu:14.04